InfiSupaSta/django_todo/Readme.md

 # How to use:

-To enter venv use

-> ./venv/Scripts/activate

-To run application use
+For fully starting Django application use

 > cd ./FirstDjangoProject